 - Satisfactory completion of four (4) half-semester blocks of physical education.

-- Four fitness activity courses OR three fitness activity courses and the cognitive physical education course.
+- Four fitness activity courses OR three fitness activity courses and one cognitive physical education course.

 Varsity athletes and ROTC students may satisfy the college's physical education requirement through their respective activities.
 Varsity athletes will receive credit for one block of physical education for each completed season they play a varsity sport.
 ROTC students will receive credit for one block of physical education for each year they remain in the program.